 Caleb, however, was not most people.

-They had found more than milk and honey in Canaan—they had found a land filled with strong people, fortified cities and, worst of all, “the descendants of Anak” (Numbers 13:28).
+After 40 days of scouting, all 12 men returned and agreed that the land “truly flows with milk and honey” (Numbers 13:27), but not all of them were excited about it.
+The spies had discovered more than milk and honey in Canaan—they had found a land filled with strong people, fortified cities and, worst of all, “the descendants of Anak” (Numbers 13:28).

 Only two of the spies, Caleb and Joshua, made a case for entering the land.
 After quieting the people, Caleb insisted, “Let us go up at once and take possession, for we are well able to overcome it” (Numbers 13:30).

-When the people of Israel started talking about turning around and returning as slaves to Egypt, Caleb and Joshua pleaded with their fellow countrymen.
-“Do not rebel against the LORD, nor fear the people of the land, for they are our bread; their protection has departed from them, and the LORD is with us.
-Do not fear them” (Numbers 14:9).
+Caleb and Joshua pleaded with their fellow countrymen.
+Their recorded words are a rallying cry for anyone involved in spiritual warfare today: “Do not rebel against the LORD, nor fear the people of the land, for they are our bread; their protection has departed from them, and the LORD is with us.
+Do not fear them” (verse 9).

-Israel responded by crying out for Joshua and Caleb to be executed on the spot.
+Rather than listen to reason, Israel cried out for Joshua and Caleb to be executed on the spot.

 Joshua would go on to lead the next generation into the Promised Land, while Caleb received a special promise from God: “My servant Caleb, because he has a different spirit in him and has followed Me fully, I will bring into the land where he went, and his descendants shall inherit it” (Numbers 14:24).

-The problem is, when we surrender to a giant—especially one of the modern-day variety—we give up more than just a fight.
-We give up control over our own lives, handing the reins over to Satan himself.
-When we decide beforehand that we can’t win these battles, we forfeit any hope of growth, of overcoming and of breaking free.
+When we decide beforehand that we can’t win this spiritual warfare, we forfeit any hope of growth—any hope of overcoming and of breaking free of our enemy’s influence.
 Choosing not to fight means embracing stagnancy and accepting defeat as a lifestyle.

 Can you afford to live that way?
 Can anyone?